 Who knew when I met my husband Mike back in college, when he wore little white tennis shorts and listened to the Gap Band, that he'd become founding senior pastor of a large, multi-site church?
 Who figured him for a moderator of our national denomination?

 Me, a pastor's wife?
-I didn’t grow up in church, and didn’t know being a pastor's wife was even a thing, any different than being the wife of a lawyer or a car salesman.
+I didn’t grow up in church, and didn’t know being a pastor's wife was even a thing, any different than being a lawyer's wife or a car salesman's wife.
 I made some rookie mistakes, like asking an acquaintance with a parole anklet to help with childcare, but people in our church have been profoundly gracious with me.
 Eventually I settled into my quiet niche of rocking babies in the nursery, painting murals on the church walls, and designing a prayer garden.

 We pastors' wives eventually find our groove.